Cidaas/terraform-provider-cidaas/README.md

 **Note:** Starting from version 2.5.1, the `redirect_url` is no longer supported in the provider configuration.
 Ensure that you adjust your configuration accordingly.

-By following these steps, you integrate the Cidaas Terraform provider enabling you to manage your Cidaas resources with Terraform.
+By following these steps, you integrate the cidaas Terraform provider enabling you to manage your cidaas resources with Terraform.

 ## Supported Resources

-The Terraform provider for Cidaas supports a variety of resources that enables you to manage and configure different aspects of your Cidaas environment.
-These resources are designed to integrate with Terraform workflows, allowing you to define, provision and manage your Cidaas resources as code.
+The Terraform provider for cidaas supports a variety of resources that enables you to manage and configure different aspects of your cidaas environment.
+These resources are designed to integrate with Terraform workflows, allowing you to define, provision and manage your cidaas resources as code.

 Explore the following resources to understand their attributes, functionalities and how to use them in your Terraform configurations: